cropgeeks/hpc-help/ssh.rst

   ED25519: 255 26:cc:0f:9b:e9:d3:b7:e2:ed:37:09:0c:ec:74:de:4d

 .. important::
   Do not connect if the host key is different as it could be a sign that the server has been compromised or that your connection is being interfered with.
-You should contact ########### before proceeding.
+You should contact help@cropdiversity.ac.uk before proceeding.

 If all is well, then accept the key by selecting ``Yes``.